Amenability of linear-activity automaton groups: Introduction

 Our paper builds on previous work in the theory, including \citet{BV05}, \citet{Kaimanovich05}, and \citet{BKN}.
 The first part of the proof is to construct a family of linear-activity automaton groups --- the {\bf mother groups}--- which are then shown to contain subgroups isomorphic to every linear-activity automaton group.
 This has been done in \citet{BKN} for bounded automaton groups.
 We show how to perform this step for polynomial automata of any degree.
 It then suffices to show that the linear-activity mother groups are amenable.

 The second part is to find a random walk on the mother group with 0 asymptotic entropy.
 We can only do this for linear-activity mother groups.
 In fact, we conjecture that there is a phase transition for this question, namely such walks only exist up to degree $2$.
+Recall that a random walk is symmetric if its step distribution $\mu$ satisfies $\mu(g)=\mu(g^{-1})$ for all group elements $g$.

-\begin{conjecture} The mother group of degree $d$ has a random walk whose step distribution is supported on a finite generating set and whose asymptotic entropy is zero if and only if \mbox{$d=0,1,2$}. \end{conjecture}
+\begin{conjecture} The mother group of degree $d$ has a symmetric random walk whose step distribution is supported on a finite generating set and whose asymptotic entropy is zero if and only if $d=0,1,2$. \end{conjecture}

 For $d=1$ this follows from this paper.
-For all $d\geq2$ this conjecture is still open.
+The high degree ($d\ge3$) case is proved\footnote{The conjecture is actually proved for all mother groups of degree $3$ or more other than the degree $3$ mother group over the binary alphabet.
+We believe this to be an artifact of the proof.} in \cite{AV11}.
+For $d=2$ this conjecture is still open.

-Compared to previous work, the random walks we consider are no longer self-similar or even finitely supported.
-The role of self-similar walks is played by the evolution of random walk step measures that we can control.
-For such control, we need a high level of symmetry for the random walk.
-However, we believe that this is an artifact of the proof.
+Compared to previous work the random walks we consider are no longer self-similar.
+Despite starting from a finitely supported walk on the group, the proof involves the analysis of random walks with infinite support that arise through the evolution of the random walk step measure.
+The role previously played by self-similar walks is played by the evolution of random walk step measures that we can control.
+Such control requires a high level of regularity for the random walk.
+However, we believe that this is an artifact of the proof, and that the entropy bounds should hold for more general random walks.

-\begin{conjecture} Every random walk with boundedly supported step distribution on a polynomial automaton group with degree at most 2 has zero asymptotic entropy. \end{conjecture}
+\begin{conjecture} Every symmetric random walk with boundedly supported step distribution on a polynomial automaton group with degree $d\leq 2$ has zero asymptotic entropy. \end{conjecture}

 This conjecture is open even for $d=0$.